 warnings | Lewis Pass – Lake Rotoiti, Nelson Lakes NP

-Guess I should mention once again that you are getting out quite remote in some of the park, eg, East Mataki Hut gets less than 10 parties through a year, so carrying a personal locator beacon is sensible.
+Guess I should mention once again that you are getting out quite remote in some of the park, eg, East Mataki Hut gets fewer than ten parties through most years, so carrying a personal locator beacon is sensible.
 It’s a long walk out to the nearest doctor.

 In spring, or after heavy snowfalls, there is a real avalanche danger on the western side of Travers Saddle and the upper Sabine Valley heading up to Blue Lake.
 These area are marked by signage on the trail.

 other websites | Lewis Pass – Lake Rotoiti, Nelson Lakes NP